The Power of Behavioural Rewards in Dog Training

 The key is to gradually reduce treat frequency and replace them with natural rewards.
 This transition helps maintain motivation while building intrinsic value.

-Treats can also give us an idea as to what system a dog is in.
-When a dog is in the rest and digest state they will take food from their handler, because essentially they are calmer and more relaxed state (Parasympathetic nervous system), whereas when a dog is in fight / flight mode (Sympathetic nervous system) they are less likely to take food because they are more anxious and ready to fight or flight, this information is important and tells us a lot about the mental or physical state of the dog.
-If you are about to run away eating is not productive in that moment.
-If you are happy and relaxed you are more likely to take food.
-So, when you meet a trainer and they are using food it may not be to reward the dog in that moment, but instead to figure out the mental state of that dog, there is more to it that just using food, there is body language too.
+Treats can also give us an idea of what system a dog is in.
+When a dog is in the rest and digest state, they will take food from their handler because they are calmer and more relaxed (Parasympathetic nervous system).
+Conversely, when a dog is in fight or flight mode (Sympathetic nervous system), they are less likely to take food because they are more anxious and ready to react.
+This information is important and tells us a lot about the mental or physical state of the dog.
+If you are about to run away, eating is not productive in that moment.
+If you are happy and relaxed, you are more likely to take food.
+So, when you meet a trainer using food, it may not be to reward the dog in that moment, but instead to assess the mental state of that dog.
+There is more to it than just using food; there is body language too.

 Practical Tips to Use Behaviour as Reward

-Encourage self-rewarding behaviours like taking pride or sharing success (in humans) for dog's it would be sniffing, running or jumping for energetic breeds.
+Encourage self-rewarding behaviours like; sniffing, running, or jumping for energetic breeds.

 Summary